 This is my third time doing this.
 Another former Sanford Research employee went down to Guatemala before he was accepted to medical school.
 They allowed medical groups to come in and work within the hospital system, but they will also set up opportunities for them to go to rural communities and see patients who don’t have access or transportation to the main hospital.

-He had seen the positive outcome of this mission, and when I was accepted into medical school, I was able to learn from him how to organize everything.
+He had seen the positive outcome of this mission.
+When I was accepted into medical school, I was able to learn from him how to organize everything.
 I was able to join in on his second and third trips.
 When he graduated, I took over the organization of the trip.

 What was the main objective of the mission trip?